bxdoan/bxdoan/README.md

 <div align="center">

-> The question isn’t who is going to let me; it’s who is going to stop me.
+> If you do what you’ve always done, you’ll get what you’ve always gotten.

-> — Ayn Rand —
+> — Tony Robbins —

 </div>